agent86ix/wyze-cam-pan-sd-flash-fix/README.md

 Follow the instructions to set up [WyzeUpdater](https://github.com/HclX/WyzeUpdater) so that it can find your camera in `wyze_updater.py list`.

-Then you can download the latest release of the binary bundle, and tell WyzeUpdater to push it to your camera.
+Then you can download the latest release of the binary bundle [from this page](https://github.com/agent86ix/wyze-cam-pan-sd-flash-fix/releases), and tell WyzeUpdater to push it to your camera.
 The instructions may vary if WyzeUpdater changes, but as of this writing:

 ```
 python wyze_updater.py update -d $CAMERA_MAC -f path/to/pan-fix.tar